 Crop insurance decisions

-Producers that have purchased federal crop insurance may have prevented planting coverage.
+Producers that have purchased a federal crop insurance policy may have prevented planting coverage.
 The “final planting date” for soybeans in Michigan is June 15.
 The “late planting period” is the 25 days following the final planting date.
-There is no prevented planting coverage for the Area Risk Protection Insurance (AYP or ARP).
+There is no prevented planting coverage for the Area Risk Protection Insurance (AYP/ARP) plans or the Margin Protection (MP).
 Make sure you understand the rules and ramifications of the following options:

 - Plant soybeans after the final planting date, but before the end of the late planting period.
-The production guarantee or amount of insurance will be reduced by 1 percent for each day that planting is delayed past the final planting date.
+The production guarantee or amount of insurance will be reduced by 1% for each day that planting is delayed past the final planting date.

 - Take the reduced prevented planting payment on soybeans and plant another crop any time after the late planting period for soybeans has passed.